valderman/haste-compiler/README.md

     addTwo = ffi "(function(x, y) {return x + y;})"

 The `ffi` function is a little bit safer than the GHC FFI in that it enforces some type invariants on values returned from JS, and is more convenient.
-It is, however, quite a bit slower due to its dynamic nature.
+Performance-wise, it is roughly as fast as the GHC FFI except for complex types (lists, records, etc.) where it is an order of magnitude faster.

 If you do not feel comfortable throwing out your entire legacy JavaScript code base, you can export selected functions from your Haste program and call